Language Bindings

 Note that, depending on the filesystem location of the Lua binding’s shared

-may have to be adapted by setting the
+library, Lua’s package.cpath may have to be adapted by setting the

-, or , as last resort, using package.loadlib()
+a require('lua_swupdate'), or , as last resort, using package.loadlib()

-instead of require('lua_swupdate')
+instead of require('lua_swupdate').

 Control Interface

-module’s control interface binding conveniently makes
+The lua_swupdate module’s control interface binding conveniently makes

 SWUpdate’s socket-based control API available to pure Lua.

-The binding is captured in the swupdate_control
+The binding is captured in the swupdate_control object that is returned

-.
+by a call to swupdate.control().
 This object offers the three methods

-method initializes the connection to SWUpdate’s control
+The connect() method initializes the connection to SWUpdate’s control

-, and waits for ACK
+socket, sends REQ_INSTALL, and waits for ACK or NACK, returning the

 socket connection file descriptor, mostly for information purposes, or, in case

-of an error, nil
+of an error, nil plus an error message.

 The artifact’s data can then be sent to SWUpdate via the write(<chunkdata>)

-, or, in case of errors, nil
+method, returning true, or, in case of errors, nil plus an error message.

-method closes the connection to SWUpdate’s control
+Finally, the close() method closes the connection to SWUpdate’s control

 socket after which it waits for SWUpdate to complete the update transaction and